-Classification Any

-Employee Type Any

-Description The head of service may authorise

-an employee to use a motor vehicle

-they own or hire in any of the

-following situations:

-1. For official purposes, where the

-head of service is satisfied this

-use would do any of the

-following:

-(a) Result in greater efficiency.

-(b) Involve the ACT Government

-in less expense than if public

-transport or a vehicle owned

-by the ACT Government

-were used.

-2. For specified journeys, where the

-head of service is satisfied that

-any of the following apply:

-(a) The use will not result in the

-employee taking more time

-on the journey than they

-would otherwise take.

-(b) It would not be contrary to

-the interest of the ACT

-Government.

-3. Travel between normal

-headquarters and a temporary

-workstation, or between the

-employee's home and a

-temporary work station, where

-the head of service is satisfied that any of the following apply: a) There is no public transport available for travel to temporary station. b) Although public transport is available, the work program makes its use impossible.
-Rate/Frequency Per km (1) Small car - 1600cc non- rotary, 800cc rotary: 0.78 Per km (2) Medium car - 1601- 2600cc non-rotary 801-1300cc rotary: 0.90 Per km (3) Large car - over 2600cc non-rotary over 1300cc rotary: 0.91 Payment on Leave Not paid during any type of paid or unpaid leave.
-Notes For electric, hybrid and liquified petroleum gas (LPG) vehicles and any type of motorcycle, the rates payable per kilometre are the rates determined by the Australian Tax Office as in force from time to time.
-1. The amount of the allowance is Notes to be reduced by the amount of any Isolated Establishments (or equivalent) allowance that is payable.
-If the amount of any Isolated Establishments (or equivalent) allowance payable
+Classification Any Employee Type Any Description The head of service may authorise an employee to use a motor vehicle they own or hire: 1.
+For official purposes, where the head of service is satisfied this use would: (a) result in greater efficiency; or (b) involve the ACT Government in less expense than if public transport or a vehicle owned by the ACT Government were used.
+2. For specified journeys, where the head of service is satisfied that: (a) the use will not result in the employee taking more time on the journey than they would otherwise take; or (b) it would not be contrary to the interest of the ACT Government.
+3. Travel between normal headquarters and a temporary work station, or between the employee's home and a temporary work station, where the head of service is satisfied that: a) there is no public transport available for travel to the temporary station; or b) although public transport is available, the work program makes its use impossible.
+Rate/Frequency per km (1) Small car - 1600cc non-rotary, 800cc rotary: \$0.78 per km (2) Medium - 1601-2600cc non-rotary 801-1300cc rotary: \$0.90 per km (3) Large - over 2600cc non-rotary over 1300cc rotary: \$0.91 Payment on Leave Not paid during any type of paid or unpaid leave.